cruunnerr/ha-vds2465-server/README.md

 - **Devices not connecting**: Check if the AES Key is correct (Hex format) and if the Docker container (if used) maps the port `4100` correctly.
 - **"Unknown KeyNr" logs**: You haven't added the device with that specific Key ID in the integration options yet.

+- ## Known Issues
+- **Devices not connecting after HA restart**: This is just a frontend error.
+As soon as a message is being sent from the alarm device to HA it will shown as connected again.
+May be fixed in the future.

 ## License

 MIT